BBVA donates 35 million euros to fight coronavirus

 The use of these mechanical breathing devices, both in ICUs and in other hospital settings, is key to saving the lives of patients whose lungs have been affected by the virus, since these machines give them time to fight the infection so they can recover.

-BBVA is making all this material available to the Spanish Ministry of Health, and it is also handling the logistics of transporting it within Spain based on the priorities set by health authorities.
+BBVA is making all this material available to the Spanish Ministry of Health, and it is also handling the logistics of transporting it within Spain in response to the priorities set by health authorities.
 The public-private partnership is proving essential to speeding up equipment purchases, guaranteeing reasonable prices and ensuring the timely delivery of goods.

-Similarly, in the remaining countries where BBVA is present, priority efforts are being made to acquire medical materials to help local health authorities.
+Similarly, in all other countries where BBVA is present, the main efforts are being made to acquire medical materials to help local health authorities.
 Mexico and Turkey will be the first countries to receive respirators in coming weeks.
 BBVA Mexico recently announced a social responsibility action plan to join the various initiatives of the government and business and civil organizations for dealing with the pandemic.

 The €35 million announced will be primarily used to purchase and donate medical equipment and to support programs and initiatives by local charity organizations.